zwyatt/SeekDB/README.md

 - Strong resists are now orange in output
 - Database safety improvements
 - Fixed window enemy swapping between no target and the actual enemy when aggrod

-### 1.151
-- Added:
-  - Right-click menu to the SeekDB window to customize font, colours, threshold, and damage type whitelists
-  - "Short Resists" mode, Bring to Front/Send to Back and Reset to Defaults functionality
-  - NOTE: Window does not update immediately after toggling Short Resists mode or making whitelist changes
-- Fixes:
-  - Seekrep can now take puncuated mob names (apostrophes, dashes, etc.) - still no guarantee that the mob keywords actually include those, however
-  - Window has a set minimum size so it can no longer be resized to disappear

 ## Installation
 Built on Anssett's SeekRep plugin.
 Only have one installed.